lxqt/lxqt-policykit/README.md

 ## Overview

-lxqt-policykit is the polkit authentification agent of LXQt.
+lxqt-policykit is the polkit authentication agent of LXQt.

 [polkit](https://www.freedesktop.org/wiki/Software/polkit/) is a software framework to handle privileges of processes.